 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.

-If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.
+If you go to court, a Multi-Member Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.
+That’s what protects the Members’ personal assets from liability for the company’s debts.

 Operating Agreements are “internal documents”.
 Meaning, the Members just need to keep a copy with their business records.